Skip to main content

 The script is being executed based on groups and users assignments.

-This section describes the deployment of the Bitdefender SSL certificate through Microsoft Intune to have it automatically approved and ready to use without user interaction.
+This section describes how to deploy the required SSL certificate through Microsoft Intune, to have it automatically approved and ready to use without user interaction.

 As of March 2023, Microsoft Intune does not support the deployment of certificates in PFX format, but it does however support regular CER format.